 1930 Ford Street Rod Gets Dropped 8 Inches and Welded Back Together

 Jeremy and LT get inspiration on what the F100 could become when concept designer Daniel Maffett draws us three options, then they perform a top end kit to freshen the weak 351W.

-F100 Engine Top End Kit
+Ford F100 Engine Gets a Top End Kit To Freshen It Up

 Season 5, Episode 8